jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 ```
 .\jcloud-jcs-agent-win-deploy.ps1 uninstall
 ```

-3. Open powershll and go to the directory where the installation package is located (C:\jcloud), execute the following command to install <br>
+3. Open powershll and go to the directory where the installation package is located (C:\jcloud), execute the following command to install
 ```
 .\jcloud-jcs-agent-win-deploy.ps1 install
-PS C:\Program Files\JD.com\jCloud\Agent\Scripts\Windows> .\InitializeInstance.ps1 (this instruction is executed for installing or updating JCS-Agent after images are imported.
-If JCS-Agent is installed in the outer environment of JD Cloud before images are imported, please skip this step)
 ```

-3. Execute `ps -ef` command and installation is successful when seeing there processes of UpgradePlugin, MonitorPlugin and JCSAgentCore.
+4. Execute `ps -ef` command and installation is successful when seeing there processes of UpgradePlugin, MonitorPlugin and JCSAgentCore.
 After successful installation, you can delete the installation package, the installation script and MD5 tools.

 <div id="user-content-2"></div>